Jinlu088/Intro_to_SDS/Lectures/lecture_10/readme.md

 ![coverage](https://img.shields.io/badge/Rating-5\5-orange)
 ---

-This assignment is reserved for your 'Group Peer Review' presentations.
+This session is reserved for your 'Group Peer Review' presentations.

 For more information, see the [Assignments](https://github.com/crahal/Intro_to_SDS/tree/main/Assignments) subdirectory.
 The timing\schedule for this day will be as follows;